Childlessness: Solutions for involuntary childlessness

 Medical interventions may be available to some individuals or couples to treat involuntary childlessness.
-Some options include artificial insemination, intracytoplasmic sperm injection (ICIS) and in vitro fertilization.
+Some options include artificial insemination, intracytoplasmic sperm injection (ICSI) and in vitro fertilization.
 Artificial insemination is the process in which sperm is collected via masturbation and inserted into the uterus immediately after ovulation.
 Intracytoplasmic sperm injection is a more recent technique that involves injecting a single sperm directly into an egg, the egg is then placed in the uterus by in vitro fertilization.
 In vitro fertilization (IVF) is the process in which a mature ovum is surgically removed from a women's ovary, placed in a medium with sperm until fertilization occurs and then placed in the women's uterus.
 About 50,000 babies in the United States are conceived this way and are sometimes referred to as "test-tube babies."
 Other forms of assisted reproductive technology include, gamete intrafallopian transfer (GIFT) and zygote intrafallopian transfer (ZIFT).

 Fertility drugs also may improve the chances of conception in women.

 For those facing social infertility (such as single individuals or same-sex couples) as well as heterosexual couples with medical infertility, other options include surrogacy and adoption.
 Surrogacy, in this case a surrogate mother, is the process in which a woman becomes pregnant (usually by artificial insemination or surgical implantation of a fertilized egg) for the purpose of carrying the fetus to term for another individual or couple.
 Another option may be adoption; to adopt is to take voluntarily (a child of other parents) as one's own child.